Why are the desks so low in Fisher Library? - Honi Soit

 The University spokesperson also noted the existence of four “standing desks”, one on each of levels two, four, six and height.
 Pathetically, these are the only desks of appropriate height to sit at in the entirety of Fisher Library.

 The current state of Fisher’s desks is unacceptable.
 If the University is serious at all about creating a comfortable study space for student productivity, it must fork out the requisite cash to refurnish our ill-equipped libraries.
-With $3.41 billion in USyd’s investment portfolio, a few hundred thousand for appropriate study facilities seems more than reasonable.
+With $3.41 billion in USyd’s investment portfolio and a $1.05 billion surplus last year, a few hundred thousand for appropriate study facilities seems more than reasonable.

 In their communications, the University spokesperson was quick to point out that they were “not aware of any complaints about desk and chair height in Fisher or the Law Library.”